sriramab/gamamanual/Tutorials/Tutorials/IncrementalModel/IncrementalModel_step1.md

 ### global section
 The global section represents the definition of the species of a specific agent (called world).
-The world agent represents everything that is global to the model : dynamics, variables… It allows to init simulations (init block): the world is always created and initialized first when a simulation is launched.
+The world agent represents everything that is global to the model: dynamics, variables...
+It allows to init simulations (init block): the world is always created and initialized first when a simulation is launched.
 The geometry (shape) of the world agent is by default a square with 100m for side size, but can be redefined if necessary.
 In the same way, the modeler can redefined the **step** variable that represent the duration of a simulation step and that is by default 1 second.

 #### global variable